matcauthon49/matcauthon49.github.io/_pages/some-fun-stuff.md

 I watch a lot of sports, though the only sport I regularly practice is running (and hiking? if you can call it one).
 I support Manchester United for no good reason, and I also have a soft spot for Borussia Dortmund.
 I also watch Formula 1, where I support McLaren.
 I enjoy arguing about football and F1.
 If you ever want to pick a fight, let me know.
 I'd be happy to oblige.

+At some point I gave the mathematical olympiad.
+I did pretty okay.

 <h2 style="color: #cc0000;">other random stuff</h2>

 My area of interest is cryptography and theoretical computer science.
 Here's a list of some of my favorite papers.